 - Sound: Noise disturbances can also drive raccoons away.
-Loud human voices, thumping, clashing pots, screams, and other unpleasant noises can make them feel threatened and afraid which will force them to find another nesting place.
+Loud human voices, thumping, clashing pots, screams, and other unpleasant noises can make them feel threatened and afraid, forcing them to find another nesting place.
 You can place a radio or a speaker near their den and play those noises.

-- Smell: Soak some rags in apple cider vinegar or ammonia solution and place them at the entrance of the deck and around it.
+- Smell: Soak some rags in apple cider vinegar or ammonia solution and place them around the deck entrance.
 The strong smell of these chemicals is unpleasant for raccoons.
-You might encounter raccoon repellents in the market but most of the feedback stated that it does not really work.
-Scent deterrents aren’t that effective but incorporate the other two techniques and it should work.
+You might encounter raccoon repellents in the market, but most feedback stated that it does not work.
+Scent deterrents aren’t that effective but incorporate the other two techniques and which work.

-Like we mentioned before, raccoons make a home out of your deck because of the proximity to food and water sources.
-If you eliminate those factors, then they will have less reasons to stay.
 You can just feed them in the morning and get rid of any leftovers in your trash or water left in pet bowls.
 Bird feeders should be emptied or kept away at night.
-Your trash bins should also be locked at night so raccoons cannot rummage through it.
+Your trash bins should also be locked at night so raccoons cannot rummage through them.

 - Mice and rats

 - Dog or cat food